jsheridanwells/JeremyWells.Io.V2/content/posts/2020-06-22-walking-weather-skeleton-01.md

 series: '.NET Core and Angular Walking Skeleton'
 published: true
 subheading: >-
-    'In this post, we take an ASP.NET Core WebApi application from boilerplate code to adding our own functionality.'
+    In this post, we take an ASP.NET Core WebApi application from boilerplate code to adding our own functionality.
 tags:
  - csharp
  - dotnet